zeek/spicy-course/src/parsing_exercise_naive_csv.md

     }
     ```

-    Since `rows` is a list of units you still need to massage its data though ...
+    Since `rows` is a vector of units you still need to massage its data though ...
    </details>

    <details>